The Victorian Government is investing $384.2 million to deliver the Warrnambool Base Hospital redevelopment.

 With a growing elderly population and high demand for mental healthcare services, the demand for hospital beds is expected to increase by approximately 30 per cent over the next 20 years.

-The redevelopment will deliver a multi-storey tower which incorporates a new emergency department, a new suite of operating theatres, an additional 22 inpatient beds, a dedicated paediatric unit, and a bigger and better basement carpark.
+The redevelopment will deliver a multi-level Clinical Services Building (CSB) which incorporates a new emergency department, a new suite of operating theatres, an additional 22 inpatient beds and a dedicated paediatric unit.

 The first stage of the redevelopment will involve enabling works to relocate the regional supply and linen services to a new offsite Regional Logistic Distribution Centre.
 This will create space at Warrnambool Base Hospital for the main hospital redevelopment.
 The early design of the RLDC on Cooper Street was led by architects Silver Thomas Hanley and engineering consultants Lehr Consultants International.

-Construction of the Regional Logistics Distribution Centre site on Cooper Street, Warrnambool is expected to commence in late 2022.
+Construction of the Regional Logistics Distribution Centre site on Cooper Street, Warrnambool is now complete.

-Early works on the hospital tower are scheduled to begin in the first half of 2023, with construction of the hospital tower set to start in mid-2024.
-Early works will involve installing the infrastructure required to service the new tower, decommissioning and relocating existing services and decanting of the existing hospital.
+Early works on the hospital’s clinical services building are scheduled to begin in late 2024, with construction of the hospital tower set to commence soon after.
+Early works will involve installing the infrastructure required to service the new services building, decommissioning and relocating existing services and decanting of the existing hospital.

-A Request for Tender process will be undertaken in 2023 to appoint a builder for the construction of the main works of the hospital redevelopment.
+A Request for Tender process has been undertaken in 2024 to appoint a builder for the construction of the early works and main works of the hospital redevelopment.

 The redevelopment will create around 800 jobs during construction and contribute directly to the local economy.
 Once constructed a larger base hospital will also mean more on-going jobs for clinical and non-clinical staff at South West Healthcare.